-as liquidity beta), computed by regressing daily stock returns in 2019 on the Fama-French factors and the value-weighted Amihoud illiquidity measures of the market, in the same spirit of Lou and Sadka (2011).
-In results available upon request, we also ensured that all our results remain unchanged when controlling for firms' payout ratio in 2019 or alternatively over the previous five fiscal years.
-We computed the payout ratio as total payout (purchase of common and preferred stocks plus common and preferred dividends) over total profits (sales minus cost of goods sold), as in Asness et al. (2019).
+These results from older samples hold even when considering a more recent period.
+Panel A of Figure 2 shows through a binned scatter plot the estimated effect of previous-quarter IO on monthly returns over the period ranging from April 2000 through December 2019, net of other firm characteristics and month fixed effects.
+As expected, on average, the historical relation between IO and stock returns is positive, and not negative as in the Fever period.
+Specifically, a regression of monthly returns on previous-quarter IO and the same control firms' payout ratio in 2019 or alternatively over the previous five fiscal years.
+We computed the payout ratio as total payout (purchase of common and preferred stocks plus common and preferred dividends) over total profits (sales minus cost of goods sold), as in Asness, Frazzini, and Pedersen (2019).
 Using the specification in column (1) of Table 2, the estimated effect of the payout ratio (in 2019 or in the previous five years) on the Fever returns is positive but statistically insignificant.

-29We obtain similar results when employing the ES scores from Thomson Reuters Refinitiv.
-The stock price effect of sustainability scores is open to different interpretations because ES(G) may be correlated with institutional ownership (Nofsinger et al., 2019) and, ex ante, it is not clear whether firms with larger or smaller institutional ownership do better in the crisis.
-Our findings show that the positive effect of ES(G)holds even after controlling for differences in ownership structure just before the onset of the crisis.
+28We obtain similar results when employing the ES scores from Thomson Reuters Refinitiv.
+The stock price effect of sustainability scores is open to different interpretations because ES(G) may be correlated with institutional ownership (Nofsinger, Sulaeman, and Varma, 2019) and, ex ante, it is not clear whether firms with larger or smaller institutional ownership do better in the crisis.
+Our findings show that the positive effect of ES(G) holds even after controlling for differences in ownership structure just before the onset of the crisis.